symfony/symfony-docs/security/security_checker.rst

     The ``security:check`` command terminates with a non-zero exit code if any of your dependencies is affected by a known security vulnerability.
-    This way you can add it to your project build process and your continuous integration workflows to make them fail when there are vulnerabilities.
+    This way you can add it to your project build process and your continuous integration workflows to make them fail when there are vulnerabilities which would result in a non-zero exit code being returned when the command is executed.

 .. note::